graze/sort/README.md

 #### `mschwartzian_sort(array $arr, callable[] $fns, integer $order = Graze\Sort\ASC);`
 > Memoized Schwartzian sort
 >
-This function applies a Schwartzian Transform sorting algorithm to an array of values.
+This function applies a [Schwartzian Transform][schwartz] sorting algorithm to an array of values.
 Multiple `$fns` can be provided and on sort will be applied in order until comparison values no longer match.
 If a value appears in `$arr` more than once, a stored result is used rather than reapplying the `$fn`.